Exploring the Leather Community:

-By the late 1970’s there was a gradual rebellion against the old guard role rigidity.
-There was a new emphasis on choices, or identity: a person might identify as a submissive or a dominant instead of being forced to start from the bottom and work up.
-The new guard or new leather culture that emerged during the next decades embraced switching and a greater variety of approaches to eroticism.
-This new leather community also began to embrace diversity and variety.
-Today leather culture includes gay, lesbian, straight, bisexual, transsexual and pansexual practitioners.
+By the late 1970’s there was a gradual rebellion against the old guard rigidity.
+While dedication to core values remained, the new guard or new leather culture that emerged included a new emphasis on choices, or identity: a person might identify as a submissive or a dominant instead of being required to start from the bottom and work up.
+Switching and a greater variety of approaches to eroticism became popular.

 On May 28, 1989, at the International Mister Leather contest in Chicago, Tony DeBlase presented his design for a Leather Pride Flag.
 In an editorial in Drummer magazine, DeBlase explained that “The flag is composed of nine horizontal stripes of equal width.
 From the top and from the bottom, the stripes alternate black and royal blue.
 The central stripe is white.
 In the upper left quadrant of the flag is a large red heart.
 I will leave it to the viewer to interpret the colors and symbols.”